 #3: More ways to include psychographics in your business

-There are many areas to branch out and include psychographics into different areas of your business.
+There are many areas to branch out and include this data into different areas of your business.
 To give you an idea, consider the following directions you might take:

 - Product Development: Come up with new product ideas by figuring out what your audience is interested in and what problems you can solve for them.